eudoxia0/eudoxia0.github.io/article/_posts/2025-04-16-two-years-of-rust.md

 Personally I didn't have borrow checker problems, but that's because before I started using Rust at work I'd [designed and built my own borrow checker][check].
 I don't know if that's a scalable pedagogy.
 Many people report they have to go through a lengthy period of fighting the borrow checker, and slowly their brain discovers the implicit ruleset, and eventually they reach a point where they can write code without triggering inscrutable borrow checker errors.

+So, how learn Rust more effectively, without building your own compiler?
+It's useful to understand the concepts behind the borrow checker, the "aliased XOR mutable" rule, the motivation behind the borrow checker.
+Unfortunately I don't have a canonical resource that explains it _ab initio_.

+A change in mindset is useful: a lot of people's mental model of the borrow checker is as something bolted "on top" of Rust, like a static analyzer you can run on a C/C++ codebase, which just happens to be built into the compiler.
+This mindset leads to fighting the system, because you think: my code is legitimate, it type-checks, all the types are there, it's only this final layer, the borrow checker, that objects.
+It's better to think of the borrow checker as an intrinsic part of the language semantics.
+Borrow checking happens, necessarily, after type-checking (because it needs to know the types of terms), but a program that fails the borrow checker is as invalid as a program that doesn't type-check.
+Rather than mentally implementing something in C/C++, and then thinking, "how do I translate this to Rust in a way that satisfies the borrow-checker?", it's better to think, "how can I accomplish the goal within the semantics of Rust, thinking in terms of linearity and lifetimes?".
+But that's hard, because it requires a high level of fluency.

 - fighting the borrow checker doesn't happen
 - often, the borrow checker steers you towards designs with mechanical sympathy